-LESLIE CARTER DEAD.
 Chicago, Sept.
-25 .- Leslie Carter, one time capitalist and president of the South Side Elevated Railroad company of Chicago, died in this city after a prolonged illness.
+25.-Leslie Carter, one time capitalist and president of the South Sido Elevated Railroad company of Chicago, died in this city after a prolonged illness.

-prolonged filness.
 Death occurred today.
 Mr. Carter has not been active in business for some years.
 He suffered a stroke of paralysis a few years ago and recent-ly his system became poisoned from the fumes of gas which, presumably by accident, had escaped into his room.
-A wonth ago he was declared unefally month ago he was declared mentally incable of caring for his estate, and : conservator was appointed.
-The de cedent was a lawyer, but devoted him self chiefly to commercial pursuits.
-He was interested in many civic and finan-cial organizations both in Chicago and in New York, The present Mrs. Carter Payne was, up to the time of their divorce some 15 years ago, the wife of Mr. Carter.
+A month ago he was declared mentally incable of caring for his estate, and a conservator was appointed.
+The de cedent was a lawyer, but devoted him-self chiefly to commercial pursuits.
+He was interested in many civic and finan-cial organizations both in Chicago and In New York.

+The present Mrs. Carter Payne was, up to the time of their divorce some 15 years ago, the wife of Mr. Carter.